-The Erasmus + programme is part of the EU Youth Strategy for the period 2019-2027 and the Rethinking Education strategy, and encompasses all education, training, youth and deporte.Erasmus initiatives +
+The Erasmus + programme forms part of the EU Youth Strategy for 2019-2027 and the Rethinking Education strategy and encompasses all education, training, youth and sport initiatives.

 PROGRAMMES